-As for P90, all coronagraphs are offered in both service and visitor mode (SM) in field tracking (FT), AND in pupil tracking (PT).
+All coronagraphs except the AGPM are offered in both service and visitor mode (SM) in field tracking (FT), AND in pupil tracking (PT).
+The AGPM is only offered in PT, both in service and visitor mode.
 However, no photometric standard stars will be taken as part of the calibration plan (even for CLR conditions) unless provided by the users.